KiendlV/leetcode/README.md

-this repo contains all my leetcode problem solutions written in python
+this repo contains all my leetcode-problem solutions written in python